tim0dd/PassTheBomb-Client/README.md

 # PassTheBomb-Client

+To be fully function the app relies on a REST server.
+The code for the server can be found here: https://github.com/tditt/PassTheBomb-Server

 ## Testing
 - **In emulator**:  For testing the server capabilities with android emulator, the preset IP will work if the server is running on the same system as the emulator.